Beni-Amer people

-The Beni-Amer, also known as Beni-Amir (በን ዓምር, بني عامر) (sometimes simply as Amer or Nabtab), are a population inhabiting northeast Africa.
+The Beni-Amer, also written as Beni-Amir (በን ዓምር, بني عامر) (sometimes simply as Amer or Nabtab), are a population inhabiting northeast Africa.
 They are considered by some to comprise a subgroup of the Beja people.
-They live in eastern Sudan and Eritrea.
+They live in Sudan and Eritrea.
 They are mostly Muslim and constitute the largest tribal confederation in Eritrea.

 Demographics and distribution

 Some 300,000 people in northeastern Africa belong to the Beni-Amer ethnic group.
 They live near the Red Sea around the borders of Eritrea and Sudan.
 The majority having settled permanently in Sudan or mixed into the larger pastoralist communities of Eritrea.

 The Beni-Amer people probably emerged in the fourteenth century AD from the intermixing of the Beja and the Tigre.
 The Beni-Amer occupy the borders between much of Eritrea's Barka valley, Port Sudan Tokar, and the Kassala areas of eastern Sudan.

 History

-The Beni-Amer people became politically significant in the 16th-century when their founder Amer Kunu – the son of a Muslim holy man named Ali Nabit – joined forces with the Funj and the Ja'alin to defeat the Belew rulers of Eritrea and the surrounding region.
+The Beni-Amer people became politically significant in the 16th century when their founder Amer Kunu – the son of a Muslim holy man named Ali Nabit – joined forces with the Funj and the Ja'alin to defeat the Belew rulers of Eritrea and the surrounding region.
 Amer's descendants, or Beni-Amer in Arabic, became the new ruling class called Nabtabs who allied themselves with Diglal as the paramount chief ruler.
 A confederation of many subtribes accepted the new rule, and these therefrom have been the Beni-Amer people.

 The Beni Amer remained aligned to the Funj, and paid annual tribute to them until 1821.
 They became a party to the Italian colonialism when they partnered with the Italians to defeat the Sudanese Mahdiyya in the 1880s.
 During World War II, the Beni Amer ruling class supported the Italians.
 The defeat of Italy led to a regional power shake up and reduction in the military powers of the Beni Amer.